Veracly

 The free scan is not a teaser.
 It is a real audit of one page, one snapshot in time.
 Here is exactly what it tests, what it does not, and the signal that says it is time to upgrade.

 The free Veracly scan is not a teaser.
-It runs the same scanner code, against the same rule set, with the same AI translator pass and the same Ed25519 signature anchoring.
-The differences are scope, cadence, and detail — not honesty.
+It runs the same scanner code against the same rule set, scores it with the same formula, and signs the result with the same Ed25519 key.
+The AI translator writes the executive summary and the plain-English text on the priorities you can see.
+The differences are scope, cadence, and detail, not honesty.

 What the free scan covers